 Generate your UFIs

-The unique formula identifier (UFI) is a unique code that will be required both in the submission of information and on the label or packaging of the products that contain a hazardous mixture.
+The unique formula identifier (UFI) is a unique code that will be required both in the submission of information and on the label, or in some cases the packaging, of the products that contain a hazardous mixture.

-Together with a product’s trade name, the UFI allows the poison centre possessing this information to precisely identify both the product involved in a poisoning incident and the composition of the mixture contained in that product.
+Together with a product’s trade name, the UFI allows the poison centre to precisely identify both the product involved in a poisoning incident and the composition of the mixture contained in that product.

-The UFI on the label or packaging must be preceded by the acronym ‘UFI’ to help distinguish the code from other identifiers.
-In cases where products are not packaged – such as with certain products used on industrial sites – the UFI needs to be available in section 15 of the safety data sheet.
+The UFI on the label or packaging must be preceded by the acronym ‘UFI:’ to help distinguish the code from other identifiers.
+In cases where products are not packaged, or as an alternative to the label for products used on industrial sites, the UFI needs to be available in Section 1.1 of the safety data sheet.

 The management of UFIs